Xanadu (video game): Reception

 Xanadu was a pioneer in the game industry, and received critical praise from Japanese gaming magazines and a large fan base.
 As of 2005, according to Falcom, its 1985 sales record of over 400,000 copies sold in Japan has yet to be broken by any role-playing PC game released in that country.
 However, Tokihiro Naito of T&E Soft has said that the first Hydlide (1984), an action-RPG like Xanadu, sold one-million copies across all computer formats when combining the sales - matching the Famicom version's sales of also one million copies in Japan.

-French magazine Joypad reviewed the PC-Engine version and gave it a 97% score.
+French magazine Joypad reviewed the PC Engine version and gave it a 97% score.

 Re-releases and expansions

 Xanadu is the only title Falcom has given a complete commemorative re-release in its original 1980s packaging.
-Though they had various degrees of success with older titles, Xanadu was Falcom's breakthrough that brought them into the spotlight.

 Origin Systems founder and Ultima series creator Richard Garriott flew into Tokyo to have a meeting with Nihon Falcom about having Origin release Xanadu in the US, as well as having Falcom help with releasing a port of Ultima IV: Quest of the Avatar in Japan.
 Xanadu contained artwork directly lifted from the manuals of the role-playing game Ultima III: Exodus.
 During the presentation of the game, several digitized pictures from the manual of Ultima III appeared in various shops in the game.
 Upon seeing this, Garriott and Origin ended the meeting and decided to sue Falcom; the lawsuit was settled out of court and the artwork in the game was changed to what appears now.

 Xanadu received the following expansions and re-releases: